Willamin/wflewis.com/source/linklog/2020-11-16-power-relationships-and-notetaking.html.md

 <hr>

 I think direction-independent relationships in code are fascinating.
-While I might not use Prolog for projects, I'll certainly be considering this style of programming in future work.
+While I might not use Prolog for projects, I’ll certainly be considering this style of programming in future work.

 [https://thatjdanisso.cool/functions-that-go-backwards](https://thatjdanisso.cool/functions-that-go-backwards)